aggregate1166877/scalable-express-boilerplate/README.md

 different files.
 This is make code more maintainable in the long run, and makes it easier to find the exact functionality you're looking for in larger projects.

 There are a three important directories in this application.
-In order of execution, when making a web request:
+When making a web request, the order of execution is as follows:
   * server/routes
   * server/middlewares
   * server/controllers